Aliases for LOXL2 Gene

 GeneCards Summary for LOXL2 Gene

 LOXL2 (Lysyl Oxidase Like 2) is a Protein Coding gene.
-Diseases associated with LOXL2 include Hyperostosis Cranialis Interna and Intestinal Tuberculosis.
-Among its related pathways are Collagen chain trimerization and Degradation of the extracellular matrix.
-GO annotations related to this gene include chromatin binding and electron carrier activity.
+Diseases associated with LOXL2 include Hyperostosis Cranialis Interna and Mid-Dermal Elastolysis.
+Among its related pathways are Degradation of the extracellular matrix and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and electron transfer activity.
 An important paralog of this gene is LOXL3.